FAQs

 Do your kids know you have alters?
 How does this work with parenting?

-The kids do know about it—some with more information than others depending on their age.
+Yes, my kids know about it, at an age-appropriate level.
 All alters try to keep a consistent, united front in parenting and the goal is for the kids to be aware of how my mind works (so they aren’t confused by Mom’s many different “modes”) but to not have to think about it too much.
 All parts of me are Mom to them. <3

 As an aside, if you interact with our family, please do not discuss these topics with them; it’s my responsibility to discuss my mental health with my children.